qikalin/qikalin.github.io/_pages/about.md

 <!--
 ***I am currently in the job market.
 If there are any available positions, please feel free to contact me.***
 -->
-***I am also seeking self-motivated students/researchers to collaborate on cutting-edge topics in LLM-related research.
+***I am seeking self-motivated students/researchers to collaborate on cutting-edge topics in LLM-related research.
 If you’re interested in my research directions, please feel free to reach out.***